 Finally!
 This is a recipe I have been wanting to share since I first made it six months ago.
 I made up this variation of lamb moussaka after going to a new Middle Eastern grocery store in town and finding pomegranate concentrate.* This pomegranate and lamb moussaka with cardamon instantly became a “keeper,” a regular go-to meal in my rotation.
 I have since made it about ten times and my family loves it.

 Traditional Greek Moussaka layers sautéed or fried eggplant, a meat and tomato sauce, and is topped with Béchamel or white sauce (butter, flour and milk.)
 Some say it is analogous to lasagna for Americans, but I say it is more like a Shepard’s pie.
 My take on the classic Greek dish highlights tart pomegranate instead of tomato paste or sauce and flavors the meat with fragrant cardamon.
 I also lighten it up by making a quick egg and milk custard with Greek yogurt instead of Béchamel, and by roasting the eggplant slices instead of frying.
+Both changes also make the recipe a little faster.
 I was inspired by two of my favorite Middle Eastern restaurants, a Persian restaurant, Soltan Banoo, that serves an amazing pomegranate soup, and a Lebanese joint, Mama’s Bakery, where I love the beef shwarma, heavily scented with cardamon.

-*Pomegranate molasses is a sweet and sour syrup used in Middle Eastern cuisine.
+*About pomegranate molasses vs. pomegranate concentrate: Pomegranate molasses is a sweet and sour syrup used in Middle Eastern cuisine.
 As a “secret ingredient” in stews and sauces, it gives an amazing flavor that can be hard to place.
-Pomegranate concentrate tastes similar, but is made solely of reduced pomegranate juice, without the added sugar and flavor enhancers molasses often has.
+Pomegranate concentrate tastes similar, but is made solely of reduced pomegranate juice, without the added sugar, preservatives and flavor enhancers molasses often has.
+If you don’t have either, substitute pomegranate juice, ideally reduced a little to make it more concentrated in flavor.
+Or just use the more traditional tomato paste!

 Pomegranate and Lamb Moussaka Recipe